SMLC-NYSBC/TARDIS/README.md

                         with 25% overlap.
                         Default: 128
   -rt, --rotate [bool]
-                        If True, during CNN prediction image is rotate 4x by 90 degrees.
+                        If True, during CNN prediction image is rotated 4x by 90 degrees.
                         This will increase prediction time 4x.
-However may lead to more cleaner output.
+However, may lead to more cleaner output.
                         Default: True
   -ct, --cnn_threshold [float]
-                        Threshold used for CNN prediction.
+                        The threshold is used for CNN prediction.
                         Default: 0.5
   -dt, --dist_threshold [float]
                         Threshold used for instance prediction.